Spent nuclear fuel will be disposed of in Finland

-The import and export of spent nuclear fuel were prohibited when the Nuclear Energy Act was amended in 1994.
-The amendment entered into force in 1996.
-The only derogation from these provisions concerns the spent fuel of the research reactor FiR 1, which can be returned to the United States.
-Until 1996, the spent fuel of the Loviisa nuclear power plant was sent back to Russia.
+The import and export of spent nuclear fuel was prohibited in 1994 when the Nuclear Energy Act was amended.
+The amendment in question entered into force in 1996.
+The only exception to this is the spent nuclear fuel from the research reactor FiR 1, which can legally be returned to the United States.
+Until 1996, the spent nuclear fuel from the Loviisa nuclear power plant was returned to Russia.

-Every year, approximately 65 tonnes of spent nuclear fuel are generated in Finland.
-By the end of 2015, a total of 13 500 bundles, which correspond approximately 2,040 tonnes of uranium, had accumulated in Finland as a result of nuclear energy use.
-Based on Finnish Nuclear Energy Act, spent nuclear fuel generated in Finland shall be permanently disposed of in Finland.
-Accordingly, spent nuclear fuel generated abroad shall not be permanently disposed of in Finland.
+In a year, the amount of spent nuclear fuel accumulating in Finland corresponds to approximately 65 tonnes of uranium.
+By the end of 2015, a total of 13,500 bundles, which correspond approximately 2,040 tonnes of uranium, had accumulated in Finland as a result of nuclear energy use.
+Based on the Finnish Nuclear Energy Act, spent nuclear fuel from Finland must be disposed of in Finland.
+Accordingly, fuel from abroad may not be transferred to Finland for final disposal.

 In a reactor, uranium fuel is used as bundles of fuel rods.
-The uranium itself is in the rods in the form of ceramic pellets.
-Each bundle is about three to four meters long and contains 120–180 kilogrammes of uranium, and there are a few hundred bundles in each reactor.
-The fuel is handled as bundles, and each bundle is replaced with a new one every three to five years.
+The uranium is in the form of ceramic pellets inside the rods.
+Each bundle is about three to four meters long and contains between 120 and 180 kilograms of uranium, and there are a few hundred bundles in each reactor.
+The fuel is handled as bundles, and each bundle is replaced every three to five years.
 At that point, the proportion of the fissile uranium isotope U-235 has decreased to the level found in natural uranium.

-Certain heavy nuclei, such as -235 ja Pu-239, are utilized in nuclear power plants for controlled fission chain reaction for production of electricity.
+Certain heavy nuclei, such as U-235 and Pu-239, are utilised in nuclear power plants for controlled fission chain reaction for production of electricity.
 The chain reaction occurs in the reactor core.
-When the nuclear fuel is taken out of the reactor, the heat generated by the fission reactions cannot be utilized any more in electricity production and thus the fission reactions will be prevented by taking care of the proper handling and storage circumstances of the fuel bundles.
+The spent fuel is removed from the reactor and replaced by new fuel at regular intervals.
+The fission reactions in spent fuel will be prevented by taking care of the proper handling and storage circumstances in the temporary storages of the fuel bundles.

 In some countries, spent fuel is reprocessed.
-During reprocessing, the usable uranium and plutonium are separated from the spent nuclear fuel for further use.
-Reprocessing does not eliminate the need for final disposal, as the process always leaves a certain amount of high‑level waste that has to be permanently disposed of eventually.
+During reprocessing, the usable uranium and plutonium are separated from the spent nuclear fuel for further use in new fuel elements.
+Reprocessing does not eliminate the need for final disposal, even though it reduces the volume of the waste.
+The process always leaves some high‑level waste that has to be permanently disposed of eventually.

-There is not a reprocessing facility for spent nuclear fuel in Finland and construction of such a facility is not cost-effective.
-It is also forbidden to export the spent fuel for reprocessing according to Finnish Nuclear Energy Act.
+There is not a reprocessing facility for spent nuclear fuel in Finland and construction of such a facility is not techno-economically effective.
+Nor can the spent fuel be exported for reprocessing, as transferring nuclear waste abroad is forbidden by the Finnish Nuclear Energy Act.